Australia, New Zealand, Singapore and Vietnam constituency

 In 2014, the DC based Woodrow Wilson Center for Public Scholars published his book, International Cooperation in a Time of Transition: The IMF, G20 and the Global Financial Crisis.

-At present, Ms Richards is the Manager of the International, Overseas Investment and Financial Markets teams.
-Over the past year, these teams have been responsible for developing policy solutions for complex issues related to overseas investment, the Reserve Bank Act Review, and a range of other issues in the multilateral, trade, and fiscal policy space.
+At present, Ms Ha is the Deputy Director General of the Department for Overseas Cooperation at the State Bank of Viet Nam.
+Over the past year, she has been responsible for developing policy solutions for complex issues related to international financial institutions, macroeconomic events, and a range of other issues in the multilateral space.